4dcu-be/4dcu.be/_posts/2020-03-13-Jekyll-Blog.md

 **\_layouts** folder and make the change.
 However, I wanted a few more things that took a little bit more effort to include.

-## Automatic LightGallery Links for All Images
+## Automatic LightGallery links for all images

 In markdown you have a rather simple way to include an image.